-After a road trip to Cedar Key, home to a thriving aquaculture clam business, I just had to make this delicious linguine that every family will love.
+After a road trip to Cedar Key, home to a thriving aquaculture clam business, we just had to make this delicious linguine that every family will love.
 Enjoy the taste of the fresh Florida clams.
-They are a special Florida treat!
+Read on to check out how to make this special Florida treat – Cedar Key Clam Linguine!

 Florida clams are available in most seafood markets, so enjoy!